Walking the Path of Service: DNP Students Provide Foot Care for the Unhoused

 Ford wrote about the compelling need for NPs.
 Calling health care a capital investment, Ford said:

 “We have failed to realize the full potential of professional nurses to improve the quality of life.
 This group has great unused potential for bringing about health care reforms.
-Properly prepared and effectively utilized, nurses could advance the nation’s […]
+Properly prepared and effectively utilized, nurses could advance the nation’s health […]

 Planning Postdischarge Care with Cognitively Impaired Adults